 - Two-year ADN students must submit a Hep-B titer report before starting their second semester.
 Transition students must submit a Hep-B titer report upon starting their first semester.
 This is required by clinical sites. - MAKE SURE YOU GET THE CORRECT HEP-B TITER DONE.
 It should be a "Hepatitis-B surface antibody" test (abbreviated as "anti-HBs" or "HBsAb").
-Do not get "surface antigen" test or any other hepatitis test. - o You must submit the titer report whether it is positive or negative (whether it says you are immune or not) - Clinical sites set a 5-year time limit on the Hep-B titer, and they require that it remain current throughout the entire semester.
-If your titer expires before the end of a semester, you must repeat the titer and submit the report before that semester starts. - o If you recently finished taking Hep-B shots, you must wait at least 2 months after the last shot before getting the titer done, otherwise it may incorrectly say you are not immune when you really are. - o If your Hep-B titer is negative (meaning you are not immune to Hep-B), you must repeat the entire Hep-B immunization series.
-After that you are done, you will not have to repeat the Hep-B titer.
-We recommend that you get the new "hepislav" type of Hep-B immunization two shots one month apart and you are done.
+Do not get "surface antigen" test or any other hepatitis test. - You must submit the titer report whether it is positive or negative (whether it says you are immune or not) - · Clinical sites set a 5-year time limit on the Hep-B titer, and they require that it remain current throughout the entire semester.
+If your titer expires before the end of a semester, you must repeat the titer and submit the report before that semester starts. - If you recently finished taking Hep-B shots, you must wait at least 2 months after the last shot before getting the titer done, otherwise it may incorrectly say you are not immune when you really are. - If your Hep-B titer is negative (meaning you are not immune to Hep-B), you must repeat the entire Hep-B immunization series.
+Then repeat the Hepatitis-B surface antibody titer after the wait period.
+We recommend that you get the "Heplisav" type of Hep-B immunization two shots one month apart.
+If your repeated titer does not show immunity, you will need to get a doctor's note stating you are a non-responder to the Hep-B vaccinations.